haoxuanli-pku/ICLR24-Kernel-Balancing/README.md

-## Debiased Collaborative Filtering with Kernel-based Causal Balancing
+## Debiased Collaborative Filtering with Kernel-Based Causal Balancing

-This is the official pytorch implementation of Debiased Collaborative Filtering with Kernel-based Causal Balancing.
+This is the official pytorch implementation of Debiased Collaborative Filtering with Kernel-Based Causal Balancing.

 ## Run the code